truzo/tomango-2018/site/content/thank-you.md

 ---
-title: Thank you for contacting us
-subtitle: We'll be in touch shortly
+title: Thanks for getting in touch
-type: empty
+hideCta: true
+lineCta: true
 ---

+Your details are on their way to us.

+Someone will get back to you shortly.